 - by eliminating spelling, grammar, punctuation, typing and layout slips or improving these aspects so that the text flows naturally and looks impeccable

-Is it worth it paying for editing and proofreading?
+Why pay for editing and proofreading?

 - accidental omission of words

-- repetitive language without a reason for it
+- unduly repetitive language

-- unnatural language: sounds like machine translation
+- machine-sounded unnatural translation

-- wrong tone for the intended audience
+- wrong tone used for the target audience

 - incorrect use of grammar